LINWEN607/congregate/customer/bitbucket-migration-features-matrix.md

 ## BitBucket Cloud

-Congregate does not currently support importing from BitBucket Cloud due to a lack of an import API for BB cloud
+Congregate currently does not support [importing from BB Cloud](https://docs.gitlab.com/ee/user/project/import/bitbucket.html).
+With the [API endpoint](https://docs.gitlab.com/ee/api/import.html#import-repository-from-bitbucket-cloud) introduced in 17.0 this is now possible to automate.